Southern Methodist University Logo (SMU Logo)

 Southern Methodist University (SMU) LogoSouthern Methodist University (SMU) Logo PNG

 Developers have proposed a Southern Methodist University (SMU) logo and seal in the same style.
 They feature the first building from which the history of the higher education institution began.
-This is Dallas Hall – a majestic and beautiful building that is included in the list of historically significant national sites.
+Dallas Hall is a majestic and beautiful building on the list of historically significant national sites.

 Southern Methodist University (SMU): Brand overview